diyessi/Z0ftware/doc/output.md

 Modern computers start executing instructions about as soon as they have power and continue executing instructions for about as long as they have power.
 The first instructions are in some kind of non-volatile read-only memory and start the process of making the CPU and boot devices usable, eventually getting to the point where they can capture user input that indicates an application program is to be run, create a process for the program an let the process initialize memory based on information in the application program file and arguments from the user and then transfer control to the application program.

 When an IBM 704 is turned on, no instructions start executing.
 Core memory is non-volatile and will retain the contents it had when powered off, but it is ordinary read/write memory.
 An operator can use the front panel to put a value in the `MQ` register or specify an instruction (not an address for an instruction) to execute, or the operator can press one of the three `LOAD` keys, one for card unit 0, one for tape unit 0, and one for drum unit 0.
-This will execute the following four instructions:
+Pushing the `LOAD CARD` key will cause the computer to act is if execution were started at location 0 after initializing the first four words of memory to:

 ```
-       RDS dev
+00000  0 76200 0 00321        RCD     is RDS 209
-       CPY 0
+00001  0 70000 0 00000        CPY 0
-       CPY 1
+00002  0 70000 0 00001        CPY 1
-       TRA 0
+00003  0 02000 0 00000        TRA 0
 ```

-The value of `dev` depends on which `LOAD` key is pressed.
-The `RDS` begins the reading of a record from the device.
-The first two words of the record are copied into addresses 0 and 1 and then execution is transferred to address 0.
-It is not known if the four instructions are copied into the first four words of memory and then executed normally, or if they are instead executed directly.
-On simh the are executed directly and not copied into memory.
+The first field is the memory location of the instruction.
+This is followed by the prefix, which is a `-` or space followed by the value of the low two bits,  `0`-`3`.
+This is followed by a 15 bit prefix, a three bit tag, and a fifteen bit address, all in octal.
+The equivalent assembler instructions follow.

+The `RDS` Read select instruction selects and starts a device for reading one record.
+The device is specified in the address field of the instruction. `RCD` is a pseudo-op for `RDS 209` where `209` (octal `321`) selects the card reader.
+The `LOAD TAPE` and `LOAD DRUM` keys use the device for the first tape and drum respectively.

+After `RDS` words are read with `CPY`, which must execute before the device times out.
+If executed before a word is ready, `CPY` will block until a word is available.
+A `CPY` instruction in location `L` usually sets the `MQ` register to the word, stores it in the indicated address, and continues with the instruction at `L+1`.
+However, if there are no more words in the record, `MQ` and the indicated address are not modified and execution continues at `L+3`.
+A new `RDS` will be needed to continue reading.
+Finally, if there are no more records, execution continues at `L+2` without modifying `MQ` or the address.

+NOTE: The 704 might not actually implement the keys by setting memory; the simh emulator simply executes the instructions directly.

 ## A simple self-loading program

-A program that can be started this with the `LOAD` key is called a "self-loading program."
+A program that can be started this with a `LOAD` key is called a "self-loading program."
 A self-loading program must be able to complete its work with words 0 and 1 of the first record copied to addresses 0 and 1, the input device positioned at word 2 of the first record.

 A simple self-loading program uses the two-word program to load the rest of a program that can copy the real program into memory and then execute it.
 For example, a self-loading program that loads 7 into `AC` and halts would be:

 ```
                               ORG 0
                               FUL
-00000  0 53400 4 00000        LXA *,4
+00000  0 53400 4 00000        LXA 0,4
 00001  0 70000 4 00002        CPY *+1,4
 00002  1 77777 4 00001        TXI *-1,4,-1
 00003  0 00000 0 00003        HTR *
 00004  0 50000 0 00006 START  CLA SEVEN
 00005  0 00000 0 00005        HTR *
 00006  0 00000 0 00007 SEVEN  DEC 7
+                              END
 ```
-The format is the address (in octal) is in the left column.
-This is followed by the contents of the address, written in octal as prefix, decrement, tag, address.
-The prefix is written in a "sign magnitude" format, where the sign is `-` if the high bit is 1.
-Thus, a prefix whose binary is `101` would be written as `-1` rather than `5`.

-The assembler source follows the instruction.
-In the source, there is a three character opcode followed by up to three comma-separated expressions for address, tag and decrement.
-For most instructions, the opcode extends into the decrement.

-A non-infix `*` is a pseudo-symbol for the current address.
-Although not used here, `**` is a pseudo-symbol for `0` and is used to document parts of an instruction that will be modified during program execution.
-Negative address and decrement values are stored using twos complement.

-The `ORG 0` is an assembler psedo-op that starts a new section at address 0.
-The `FUL` is another pseudo-op that tells the assembler to produce output in in as many 24 word records as are needed.
-The first record will have the first 24 words of the section, the second record the next 24 words, etc.
+The `ORG 0` is a pseudo-op that tells the assembler to treat the next instruction as though it is in location 0 in memory.
+The `FUL` is a pseudo-op that tells the assembler to write its output for each section in 24 as many word records as are needed for the section.
+Each record will have exactly 24 wordsin the order they appear in the section, but the records will have no meta-information about memory locations or how many actual words there should be.

+The use of non-infix `*` in an expression substitutes the current location for the instruction for the `*`.
+For example, in `CPY *+1,4` the location is `00001` so `*+1` is `00002` as seen in the address part of the instruction.

-When the `LOAD` sequence begins, `RDS dev` is executed, which starts a read of the first drum record, or the next tape record or card, depending on the device.
+When the `LOAD CARD` sequence begins, `RCD` is executed, which starts a read of the first card.
 This means all `CPY` instructions will read from that record.
 There is no buffering, so `CPY` instructions must be executed before the device has moved on to the next word.
 However, a `CPY` instruction will block if the next word is not yet available on the input device.

 When the `LOAD` sequence executes `CPY 0` it transfers the first word of the record to address 0, so memory will contain
 ```